This post may contain affiliate links. For full affiliate disclosure click here.

 What Fall Gardening Can Teach the Heart

-I love October.
+I love autumn.
 Here in Idaho the temperatures are dropping, the first leaves of the season are starting to go from green to red and yellow, and it won’t be long before flocks of geese, like arrows in the sky, start heading south.

 While everyone else is rejoicing in all things pumpkin spice and fall, gardeners are already looking to winter and the fall gardening preparations they must make now for the season to come.